weiks/quarters-unity-sdk/README.md

 Please go to the [SDK calls to API documentation](/README-Api.md#buying-quarters) for method description and a code example.

 ### Sign Out
-To sign out current Quarters users call
+To sign out current Quarters users call.

 Please go to the [SDK calls to API documentation](/README-Api.md#sign-out) for method description and a code example.